ynput/ayon-documentation/website/docs/dev_api_cpp.md

 toc_max_heading_level: 5
 ---

-What is the C++ Language standard? it's ISO C++17 Standard

 ## About AYON C++ API

 The AYON CPP API allows communication with the AYON server.
-Its focus is on communication with the server Resolve endpoint. and it's meant to be used mainly by [AYON USD Resolver](dev_api_usd_resolver.md).
+Implementation is mainly focused on [AYON USD Resolver](dev_api_usd_resolver.md) to communicate with the server resolve endpoint.

 ## Get Started

 :::tip Development Environment
-We assume you already had your c++ dev environment setup as well as cmake.
+We assume you already have setup your c++ dev environment as well as cmake.
 :::

 ### Fetch and Build The library
-AYON CPP API is a static lib so you'd need to build it first.
+AYON CPP API is a static lib.

-You can use the provided python script to do the hard lifting for you.
+You need to build it first.
+We've prepared python script to do the hard lifting for you.

 ```shell
 git clone https://github.com/ynput/ayon-cpp-api.git